Alg1d/php-dev-codex/README.md

 2. Replace long and obscure names with short and descriptive summary
 3. Must be capitalized and written in imperative present tense
 4. Always use `WIP:` prefix if PR is not ready
+5. Don't put a dot at the end

 For example, there is an issue "JIRA-321 add new API endpoint: GET /product/{productId}/status".